isabella232/journeys.en/help/using/datasource/dsexternal.md

     ![](../assets/journey25.png)

-    This opens the data source configurator on the right-hand side of the screen.
+    This opens the data source configuration pane on the right-hand side of the screen.

     ![](../assets/journey26.png)